jamesmontemagno/Xamarin-Templates/Plugins-Templates/README.md

 I use the name of the project to fill in a lot of really important information.

-#### Plugin for Xamarin.Forms
+#### Control Plugin for Xamarin.Forms
-This project will automatically setup and download all nugets for Xamarin.Forms and create your PCL and necessary projects to create a Plugin for Xamarin.Forms using the dependency service.
+This project will automatically setup and download all nugets for Xamarin.Forms and create your PCL and necessary projects to create a Control Plugin for Xamarin.Forms using custom renderers.

 ### Item Templates